 Jason is currently the Executive Creative DirectoR at DAVID MIAmI

-There are plenty of ways to speak about a brand or a product.
-But, it’s rare that an ad makes you feel a lil something.
-When a brand can stir your emotions or show you what they believe in, in a very real way, boom.
-When a brand can help you recognize what you believe in, bigger boom.
-We’re bombarded with messages and targeted with ads for products that we mentioned to a friend over lunch 24/7.
-When branded content makes you smile, or laugh, or cry, or even makes you think a little… that’s a massive win.

 I believe that people buy products but invest in brands.
 With emotion and money.
+It’s rare that an ad makes you feel a lil something, but when a brand connects with you or expresses what they believe in through advertising, boom.
+When a brand connects with what you believe in, ever bigger boom.
+We’re bombarded with messages and targeted with ads for products that we mentioned to a friend at some point all day long.
+So when branded content makes you smile, or laugh, or cry, or even makes you think a little… that’s a massive win.

 People don’t always buy a something because it’s cheap or tastes great, sometimes that purchase also makes them feel like a better person.
 Or reminds them of a great time in their life.
-Or maybe it’s simply because they respect the brand.
-I’m certain that theory can be applied to any product or service – from cars and tech to burgers or chewing gum.
+Or maybe it’s simply because they respect the brand or the slick packaging someone spent a ton of time making attractive.
+It doesn’t matter the product or service – from cars and tech to burgers or chewing gum.

 1 IN 3 CHILD ABUSE VICTIMS GROW UP TO BEcome ABUSERS.
 SOME BECOME SERIAL KILLERS.